The anti-diagonal filtration: reduced theory and applications: INTRODUCTION

 One would hope to relate the reduced and unreduced theories.
-Observe that the functions $R$ and $\red{R}$ also provide filtrations on the Heegaard Floer complexes, and it is easy to see that invariance results hold for them as well.
-Then we obtain the following:
+Observe that the functions $(R+1/2)$ and $\red{R}$ also provide filtrations on the Heegaard Floer complexes; Proposition \ref{prop:RredR} is proved in Section \ref{sec:RredR}, and provides a correspondence between the reduced and unreduced complexes.
+Note that we use $(R+1/2)$ rather than $R$ because $R$ is $(\mathbb{Z}+1/2)$-valued for knots.